AitonGoldman/pinball_rules/cheatsheet.md

   * in progress balls from the old game can be replayed
   * add old scores to new

+# special scoring (4 )
+* receive max score if reached
+* roll overs must be witnessed by other players or TD

+* fast break has special rules
+* ems - scoring reels don't work - must be top two reels - if problem is not repeatable, nothing happens
 # Ball moved to flipper/plunger (3)
 * Non-multiball stuck ball
   * goes on flipper or shooter (td discretion) or other feature if none of that works